-Leveraging the 1:1 connection that students have with their academic advisor to ensure students stay on track in courses.
-Advisors will reach out to assigned students who have been referred by a faculty member for class absence and cases will be elevated to advisors where students are referred for poor grades when the Student Success Center has not made contact with the student.
+The goal of this initiative is to leverage the 1:1 connection that students have with their academic advisor to ensure students stay on track in courses.
+Advisors reach out to assigned students who have been referred by a faculty member for class absence, other reasons, and sometimes academic difficulty.

 Timeline for Intervention

 Fall: Late September – end of the semester

 Spring: Late February – end of the semester

 - When faculty members create alerts (either via a progress report campaign or on a